dreger/thelivingwell.co/pages/about.md

 Hi.
 I'm Sarah

-I am certain I already love the heck outta you, but in case you're still unsure about me, here are some <strike>fun real facts:
+I am certain I already love the heck outta you, but in case you're still unsure about me, here are some <s>fun<s>
+real facts:

 I'm a writer, and spend most days convincing myself I actually am.